mariovagomarzal/cookiecutter-dotfiles/docs/usage.md

 !!! info "Not all files are required"

     Note that not all the packages need to have all the files.
-For example, if you don't need to create symlinks, you don't need to create a `symlinks` directory.
+For example, if you don't need to create symlinks, you don't need to create a `symlink` directory.
     We will talk about how to skip the execution of the scripts in the next sections.

 ### The `install.sh` script